This post may contain affiliate links. Please read my disclosure.

 If you don’t have buttermilk, you can make your own.
 For this recipe, just add 2 tablespoons of white vinegar or lemon juice to a 2-cup measuring cup, and fill it up with milk.
 Stir and let it sit for 5 minutes until the milk starts to curdle.

-Hot sauce is mixed into the buttermilk to add some heat to the breading.
+Hot sauce is mixed into the buttermilk to add some heat to the chicken.
 I used Louisiana hot sauce, but you can use the hot sauce of your choice.

 As if we didn’t have enough heat for this fried chicken, you’ll also want to season the flour/cornstarch coating with cajun seasoning and cayenne pepper!
 (The cayenne is optional, especially if you don’t like extra spicy food).